da-moo/emacs/README.md

-# emacs.d
+# Emacs

-My emacs configuration
+My Emacs configuration.
+I follow the XDG-compatible directory schema and have this repository cloned under `~/.config/emacs`

 ## License

-All code and documentation specific to this configuration is licensed under GPLv3
+The Unlicense.
+Refer to the LICENSE file provided in the repository.